 Q: What are the indications for surgery?

-A: Generally a Cobb angle of greater than 50 degrees.
+A: Indication for surgery is generally a Cobb angle of greater than 50 degrees.
 There are some exceptions.

 Q: Maturity is based on what?

-A: Age, menarche, family growth history and the Risser sign.
+A: Maturity is based on age, menarche, family growth history and the Risser sign.
 Bone age films are sometimes obtained in difficult cases.

 Q: Do you substitute growth change in the male for menarche?